 When did the US invade Venezuela?

-US forces struck multiple targets in Venezuela starting around 2 a.m. local time on January 3, 2026.
-The operation, codenamed Operation Absolute Resolve, included strikes on air-defense infrastructure and a ground apprehension force that seized Maduro from his Caracas compound.
+US forces struck multiple targets in Venezuela starting around 2 a.m. local time on January 3, 2026, in Operation Absolute Resolve.
+The ground apprehension force seized Maduro from his Caracas compound.
+The operation followed a four-month Caribbean deployment that began September 2025 with destroyers, Marine Expeditionary Unit elements, and F-35Bs.

 Why did the US invade Venezuela?